modu/website_grokit_ca/articles/construction/BestSoftwareEngineeringPractices/BestSoftwareEngineeringPractices.markdown

 Make sure that all of those come with references and justifications.

+# How to Stay on Top

+- Always want to play at the limit of your ability: 6 pronged approach sharpen the saw, motivation and reason for all of those.

 ## Why Isn't There a Good Answer to this Question Yet?

 It is shocking that science has not yet gotten around to answer the question given how much is at stake.
 I think the base of the problem is similar to the failure of economics to predict actual outcome before the advent of behavioral economics.
 Behavioral economy is a relatively new field, and the first to acknowledge that you cannot assume that all actors in an economic system are rational -- you have to acknowledge that humans do not always act in a rational way (see [cognitive biases](http://en.wikipedia.org/wiki/Cognitive_bias)) in order to predict crowd behavior and its economic impact.